overthink/circlet/README.md

 like [WSGI](https://wsgi.readthedocs.io/en/latest/),
 [Rack](http://rack.github.io/), [WAI](https://github.com/yesodweb/wai), and
 [Ring](https://github.com/ring-clojure/ring).
-In fact, Ring is the inspiration for Circlet, and large parts of Circlet are ported directly from Ring.
+In fact, Ring is the inspiration for Circlet, and large parts of Circlet are ported directly from it.

 ## Try it